roKarp/Adventure-Dueling-Game/README.md

 # Adventure-Game
 Short explanation

-This game can be run in for example Ubuntu by running the ./projekti command in this folder.
-I already compiled the projekti.c file in to a file that can be just simply run.
+This game can be run in for example Ubuntu by first compiling the projekti.c file.
+To do this you can use a program like gcc to compile it.

+The basic tutorial for this is that you type "gcc projekti.c -o {exectutable program name}" in the downloaded repository.
+This creates a compiled file that can be simply run by typing "./{compiled code filename}" in the folder that contains the compiler.

-Here is what you can do:
+Here is what you can do in this game:

   A: Type "A {Character name} {HP} {Weapon name} {ATK}" to create a character for the game.